 Before you leave take stock of your skills and experience.
 Any skill in demand can be useful but it’s important that you build an image of trust for whoever may want to use your expertise.
 Have professional business cards and a resume with references to hand.
 If you’re tight on time then there are always services such as Vistaprint, Moo and The Resume Writing Service to help you.
 If you think a particular skill would be useful to you, then get the training before you set off.

 A nomadic life camping and travelling can be tough, and funding it can be even tougher.
-But the best way to stay strong is to have a number of fiddles to your bow, to diversify and to have a varied portfolio.
+But the best way to stay strong is to have a number of fiddles to your bow and tricks packed into your camping duffel bag, to help you diversify and have a varied portfolio.
 In other words, it’s important to have as many income streams as possible, so when one dips another one will hopefully take its place.

 Here’s a list of potential income streams to get you started: